The Dresden Files: Plot summary

-Harry Dresden is the only advertising wizard in the United States, living in Chicago and investigating supernatural cases on behalf of both human and nonhuman clients.
-He also serves as a civilian consultant for the Special Investigations division of the Chicago Police Department, and is called upon at times to offer his opinion on cases that appear to have a magical element.
-As the series progresses, Dresden takes on an increasingly important role in the supernatural world at large, as he works to protect the general public, making getting by as a working wizard and private investigator difficult for him.
-He finds himself facing off against an increasing variety of creatures, including other wizards.
+Harry Dresden is the only advertising wizard in the United States, living in Chicago and taking supernatural cases on behalf of both human and nonhuman clients.
+He serves as a consultant for the Special Investigations division of the Chicago Police Department, reviewing cases that appear to have a magical element.

+As the series progresses, Dresden takes on an increasingly important role in the supernatural world at large.
+As he works to protect the general public, he struggles to get by as a working wizard and private investigator.